Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Related external links:

-Stavern Commemorations - 28 are commemorated at this Memorial for Seamen in Stavern.
-Arnold Johansen, Rolf W. Petersen, and Einar Bjerkan are not listed. **There's a Mathias Leren, could he be identical to the Mathew Larew (misspelt?).
+Stavern Memorial Commemorations - 28 are commemorated at this Memorial for Seamen in Stavern.
+Arnold Johansen, Rolf W. Petersen and Einar Bjerkan are not listed. **There's a Mathias Leren, possibly identical to the Mathew Larew (which could be misspelt in the crew list).

 HX-212, 26 - 29 Oct 1942